 !!!
 Please note that this programme is designed for skiers / snowboarders who are confident on the piste (including black runs), have some experience of riding off piste, and are in good physical shape.

 €580 per person (for a group of 4-5)

-“Guide, return transfer from Almaty (around 4.5 hours by car), further transfer towards the hut, transfer of buggage by horses to the hut, accommodation, banya 1-2 times depending on tour’s duration.
+“Guide, return transfer from Almaty (around 4.5 hours by car), further transfer towards the hut, transfer of buggage by horses to the hut, accommodation, full board, banya 1-2 times depending on tour’s duration.

 Your guide: Sergey Brodskiy.

 Day 1.
 Meet in Almaty, transfer to Ketmen village and further on horseback (optional) or minibus, then ski touring to the mountain hut.